ano0002/shader-editor-ursina/README.md

 Simply start the editor with `python main.py` and start coding away.
 To run the shader you have to click the play button in the top-right of the editor.
-To see the uniforms you added in your glsl code, go in the `Uniforms` tab in the editor and click on `Extract`.
+To see the uniforms you added in your glsl code, go in the `Uniforms` tab in the editor (click on `Extract` if you feel like some uniforms that should appear here aren't appearing).

 > :warning: **To save use the menu in the top-left (ctrl-s hasn't been implemented yet)**: Be very careful here!